Davejurgens/marvel-rivals-repo/api/duelist-resource.md

 {server_url}/duelist
 ```

-Contains information about the superhero characters in the Marvel Rivals video game.
-A Duelist is a damage dealing
-hero focused on eliminating enemies and securing kills quickly.
-A Duelist resource
-provides details about the name of a duelist superhero, damage type, difficulty level, and ID.
+Contains information about the builds of Duelist superhero characters in the Marvel Rivals video game.
+A Duelist is a damage dealing hero focused on eliminating enemies and securing kills quickly.
+A Duelist resource provides details about the name of a duelist superhero, damage type, difficulty level, and ID.

 ## Resource properties